 where $NM$ is the range-azimuth compression gain.

-\item Output SNR ($\text{SNR}_\text{out}$): In SAR systems, the NESZ \cite{patyuchenko2009design} is another popular metric, representing the reference RCS of a target when it equals the system noise.
+$\bullet$ \textbf{Output SNR}: In SAR systems, the NESZ \cite{patyuchenko2009design} represents the RCS of a reference target when it equals the system noise.
 In other words, NESZ reflects the minimum detectable scattering, i.e., the system sensitivity, when $\mathrm{SNR_{out}= 0 \ dB}$.
 Note that $\text{SNR}_\text{out}$ directly represents the ratio of the mainlobe peak energy of PSF to the output noise power.
 Therefore, it inherently incorporates NESZ, and further accounts for the target’s scattering strength and focusing gain, thus making it a more intuitive measure of the visibility and imaging quality. $\text{SNR}_\text{out}$ has been defined in (\ref{snrout}), which is equivalent to the following expression in terms of the PSF \cite{du2025prob}: